xenohunter/bluesky-overhaul/README.md

 ### Settings popup

 You can now change some settings in the extension popup window.
+You can also disable the extension from that popup if something is buggy, and it will turn back on when the next version is released.

 ## Development